JohnMWall/CS230_Final_Model/README.md

 Make the changes that you'd like, then make sure to add a line invoking the function in trainmodel.py
 Note: Micro-F1 takes the F1 score as the dot product over all test classes as share_of_class_in_test_set * F1_score divided by the total number of non-zero test classes.
 This is because for certain distributions, classes will be included in the confusion matrix even though they don't appear in the test class, so needlessly detract from the F1 score.
 Performance

-With the inconsistent labels and smaller set of 645 speakers, the model was able to predict the correct country of english residence at around 73% accuracy when given a test sample from the 645 native english speakers.